Foamstars: Reception

+Pre-release

+Upon reveal, Foamstars saw immediate comparison to Nintendo's Splatoon series, as both titles utilize non-lethal ammunition that doubles as a traversal mechanic and form of territory control.
+Leigh Price of Silconera would express in an editorial that while "Nintendo doesn’t have an exclusive right to make painting-turf gameplay," Foamstars reveal trailer showcased several weapons that have direct counterparts in both appearance and function to those within Nintendo's third-person shooter franchise.

+Foamstars producer Kosuke Okatani would later criticise these comparisons, remarking that Foamstars gameplay diverges heavily outside that shared aspect, and saying that games like it and Splatoon should become their own genre, akin to metroidvania or soulslike, suggesting the term "party shooter".

+Post-Release

 Foamstars received "mixed or average" reviews from critics, according to the review aggregation website Metacritic.
 OpenCritic determined that 17% of critics recommend the game.
 IGN gave it a 6/10, calling the combat mechanics "engaging", while criticising the game's single-player mode, microtransactions and optimization.
 Eurogamer gave it three stars out of five, praising the movement mechanics but criticising the amount of content, saying that after just three days "the game might have already exhausted its possibilities".
 Digital Trends gave it three stars out of five, praising the gameplay and characters, while criticising the voice acting quality, the single-player campaign and the "ludicrous" microtransactions.

-Foamstars has been compared to Nintendo's Splatoon.
-Foamstars producer Kosuke Okatani criticised the comparison, saying that this style of games should become their own genre, akin to metroidvania or soulslike.

 On May 14, 2024, Square Enix admitted that Foamstars, along with Final Fantasy VII Rebirth and Final Fantasy XVI, failed to meet its monetary expectations, which affected the overall impact of the company.
 The sales figure for Foamstars were not disclosed.